Next Generation of Founders

 Through a short, focused journey, teams move from curiosity to clarity, learning how to shape their ideas, test their thinking, and build the confidence to present their work beyond the classroom.
 Step by step, participants apply what they learn in real time, transforming academic projects into startup-ready stories and preparing selected teams to take the stage and pitch live at CUES 2026.

-It begins with Registration, where teams apply with their graduation project, confirm their main contact person, and receive onboarding details.Â
+It begins with Registration, where teams apply with their senior/graduation project, confirm their main contact person, and receive onboarding details.Â

 This is followed by Bootcamp Delivery, a hands-on learning phase where teams are introduced to startup fundamentals and sector-specific guidance, while building their pitch decks in parallel from day one.Â